Our knowledge of orthopaedics. Your best health.

 You will be discharged from the hospital with bandages holding your toe in its corrected position.

 Because keeping your toe in position is essential for successful healing, it is very important to follow your doctor's directions about dressing care.
 Do not disturb or change the dressing without talking to your doctor.
-Interfering with proper healing could cause a recurrence of the bunion.
+Interfering with proper healing could cause the bunion to come back.

 Dressing applied to foot after osteotomy